mwaeckerlin/icinga2ido/README.md

         docker run -d --restart unless-stopped --name icinga-volumes \
                mwaeckerlin/icinga2ido sleep infinity
         docker run -d --restart unless-stopped --name icinga \
+                   --hostname icinga
                    --link icinga-mysql:mysql \
                    --volumes-from icinga-volumes \
                mwaeckerlin/icinga2ido

+Please note: If you don't specify a host name, then you get a random hostname on each re-creation of the container.
+Then the api certificates are no more valid and the service refuses to start.
+Als the hostname should be the same as the name to keep it simple.

 See the log to get the database configuration, users and passwords: